Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Cannon--Thurston maps are surjective when the bases are

-In this section, we will prove Theorems \ref{thm-combo1}, \ref{main thm over ray graph gen}, and Corollary \ref{cor-main group over ray}.
-We first prove Theorem \ref{thm-combo1} $(B)$.
-In the proof of Theorem \ref{thm-combo1} $(B)$, although the graph structure itself does not play a crucial role in the proof, we choose to work with metric graph bundles for simplicity.
-As mentioned in \ref{some remarks} `Some remarks' $(3)$ in the introduction, for a version of Theorem \ref{thm-combo1} $(B)$ in metric bundles, we refer the reader to Theorem \ref{thm-all in one appendix} in the Appendix.
+In this section, we will prove Theorems \ref{thm-combo1}, \ref{main thm over ray graph gen}, and Corollary \ref{cor-main gp over ray new intro} when the base $B$ of the metric graph bundle is $[0,\infty)$.
+We will first prove Theorem \ref{thm-combo1} $(B)$.
+In the proof of Theorem \ref{thm-combo1} $(B)$, although the graph structure itself does not play a crucial role, we choose to work with metric graph bundles for simplicity.
+As mentioned in Remark \ref{some remarks} $(2)$ in the introduction, for a version of Theorem \ref{thm-combo1} $(B)$ in metric bundles, we refer the reader to Theorem \ref{thm-all in one appendix} in the Appendix.